Pipestela occidentalis

 Pipestela occidentalis is a species of sponge belonging to the family Axinellidae.

 The species was first described in 2008 from a specimen collected off the western shore of Barrow Island, Cape Poivre, Western Australia.

 Description

-P. occidentalis is an orange, upright, tree-like sponge, 6.8cm in height and 7.9cm in width, with solid cylindrical branches.
+P. occidentalis is an orange, upright, tree-like sponge, 6.8 cm in height and 7.9 cm in width, with solid cylindrical branches.
 It is very like P. candelabra but the distribution is disjunct.